zagarsuren/visionaid-vqa/README.md

   - `Florence2-finetuned` (uses a task prompt)
   - `BLIP2` (multi-modal reasoning model)
 - 📷 Accepts image input from upload or camera
 - ❓ Accepts natural language questions
+- 🔊 Accepts audio input and converts audio to text
 - 🔊 Converts answers to speech using `gTTS`
 - 🎧 Auto-plays audio response in the app